Telkaoss/YggPocket/README.md

 Stremio addon that resolves streams using **Yggtorrent** (french - Private Torrent) and Debrid services.
 Designed to run natively on Android via Termux.

+## Why YggPocket?

+We all have that old smartphone sitting in a drawer, or a powerful device in our pocket that's way too capable for our daily usage. **YggPocket** lets you repurpose that Android device as your personal streaming server!

+### Key Benefits

+- 💰 **No VPS/Server Needed**: Run everything directly on your Android device - no monthly hosting costs
+- 📱 **Use Your Spare Phone**: Turn that unused Android device into a powerful addon server
+- ⚡ **Native Performance**: Built specifically for Termux - no emulation, no proot, just fast native execution
+- 🔧 **Jackett Alternative**: Jackett doesn't work on Termux or proot, so YggPocket fills that gap perfectly
+- 🌐 **Always With You**: Your addon runs on your phone, accessible from anywhere via tunnel services

+Perfect for anyone who wants a self-hosted Stremio addon without the hassle and cost of maintaining a dedicated server!

 ## Features

 - 🔥 **Yggtorrent Integration**: Search torrents directly from Yggtorrent private tracker